 Boxing stance.
-Fighting stance Classic boxing stance
+Fighting stances Classic boxing stance

 Be sure to achieve maximum comfort and stability.
 The center of gravity is on the toes, the legs are charged and ready for action (for any action at any time).